 The Anne and Alexander Faber International Travel Fund was established by family and friends in honor of Anne Faber and in memory of Alexander L. Faber, parents of three Swarthmore graduates.
 It provides grants for travel outside the United States and Canada for students majoring in the humanities.
 Awarded to Isabel Llosa '20 and Scott Ma '19.

 The Haskin Fernald Student Summer Fellowship was established in 2007 by Guy Haskin Fernald '94 and Lia Haskin Fernald '94 and is intended to broaden and enrich the experience of a student by supporting a work or study experience dealing with public health issues of global significance, within a public or non-profit setting, in a lower or middle-income country.
 A student who has identified an opportunity to do research or volunteer work abroad can submit a proposal for support for travel and/or living expenses.
-Awarded to Melissa Curran '19 and Julia Wakeford '19.
+Awarded to Melissa Curran '19.